devLukaszMichalak/instant-todo/README.md

 A project motivated by the fact that my girlfriend always sends me shopping lists in plain text and needed a fast parser that would give me a nice list with checkboxes.
 I also wanted to give React a try.

-Check it out here: https://instant-todos.web.app/
+Check it out here: https://instant-todos.web.app/display/QnJlYWQlMEFtaWxrJTBBY2hvY29sYXRl?2=x

 ## Guide

 1. Paste the text and submit
 2. Done.
 Your todos are ready

+You can share the link and the whole state of the to-do list will be remembered!
+Keep in mind that editing resets the state

 # Screenshots of the app